la2050/challenge/faqs-es.markdown

 Yes!
 We do all that we can to inform Angelenos about the My LA2050 Grants Challenge through social media, digital ads, our LA2050 newsletter, and more.

 </details>

-## Send us your questions!

-If you have any questions that aren’t answered on this page, please send us an email at [connect@la2050.org](mailto:connect@la2050.org).